 President Ho Chi Minh read the Declaration of Independence giving birth to the Democratic Republic of Vietnam on September 2, 1945 (Photo: VNA documents).

 The Declaration of Independence begins with an eternal and universal truth: “All men are created equal.
-They are endowed by their Creator with certain unalienable rights.
-Among these are life, liberty, and the pursuit of happiness.
+They are endowed by their Creator with certain unalienable rights; among these are life, liberty, and the pursuit of happiness.
 These are indisputable truths.”

 Audio tape recording of the Declaration of Independence; currency of the Democratic Republic of Vietnam in 1945; compass used by President Ho Chi Minh during his business trip in 1945 and political map of Indochina used by President Ho Chi Minh in 1945.

-President Ho Chi Minh and members of the Provisional Government after the first Government meeting on September 3, 1945.
+President Ho Chi Minh and members of the Provisional Government after the first government meeting on September 3, 1945.

-Launch a movement against illiteracy; organize as soon as possible a general election with universal suffrage, implement democratic freedoms for the people; launch an educational movement on diligence, thrift, integrity, and uprightness, eliminate social evils left by the colonial regime; abolish unreasonable taxes, first of all the poll tax, market tax, and ferry tax; absolutely prohibit opium smoking; declare freedom of belief and solidarity between religions.
+Launch a movement against illiteracy; organize as soon as possible a general election with universal suffrage, implement democratic freedoms for the people; launch an educational movement on diligence, thrift, integrity, and uprightness, eliminate social evils left by the colonial regime; abolish unreasonable taxes, first of all poll tax, market tax, and ferry tax; absolutely ban opium smoking; declare freedom of belief and solidarity between religions.

 President Ho Chi Minh with National Assembly delegates and patriotic intellectuals in Hanoi, October 1946.